There's Nothing I Can Say

 "There's Nothing I Can Say" is a song written by Christian Sarrel and Al Stillman and performed by Rick Nelson.
+The recording was produced and arranged by Jimmie Haskell.

-The song reached #18 on the adult contemporary chart and #47 on the Billboard Hot 100 in 1964.
+The song reached No. 18 on the easy listening chart and No. 47 on the Billboard Hot 100 in 1964.
 The single's B-side, "Lonely Corner", reached #113 on the Billboard chart.

-The song was produced and arranged by Jimmie Haskell.